lc85301/minesweeper/README.md

   or install them by the proper way depends on your distribution.

 ## Bugs:
-* Please report bugs / mis-formatted pages to the github issure tracker.
+* Please report bugs to the github issure tracker.

 ## Contributing
 1. Fork it